Mindtaker/Mindtaker/README.md

 <h1 align="center">Glad to see you here! 👋 </h1>
 <h3 align="justify">I'm a nearly graduate in Software Engineer from Mendoza University 🎓.
 I'm a passionate learner who's always willing to learn and work across new technologies and leverage them to solve real-life problems 💡.
-Apart from that I also love technology, photography, space and video game developing 🕹️.
-I'm currently into Frontend Development and working to expand my knowledge 🤓.</h3>
+Apart from that I also love technology, photography, observe the space, video game developing and obviusly coffee ☕.
+I'm currently into Frontend Development and working hard to expand my knowledge 🤓.</h3>

 <img align="right" height="622" width="350" alt="Hi, I'm Nicolas, nice to meet you!" src="https://raw.githubusercontent.com/Mindtaker/Mindtaker/main/gifs/hi.gif" />